 Timing In Hiring

 How long do you wait to terminate?
 The decision can be impacted by a variety of factors, including deadlines, agreements, and expectations.
 An executive within an organization carries a great deal of significance, their behavior and actions influence the employees.
-Knowing when to fire and when to tolerate has significant effect on business performance.
+Knowing when to fire and when to tolerate has a significant effect on business performance.
 Consider your current margins and multiples: if your business has a 20% EBITDA margin and 10X multiple, and you’re tolerating an executive who delivers $500K less in revenue than an “A” player, that’s costing your business $1M in enterprise value annually.
 They’re stealing from the company!
 And you might as well be too for not doing anything about it!

 - Considering too few people – Finding the best person for an executive role sometimes requires casting a wide net, to ensure you’ve looked at many qualified people with differing backgrounds.